 19. Plant Bulbs

-There are two times of year that bulbs can be planted.
+There are two times in a year that bulbs can be planted.
 In the fall, you can plant spring bulbs such as tulips and daffodils.
-Alliums, agapanthus, cannas and some other summer bulbs can be planted in early spring.
+The second time is in the early spring where you can plant alliums, agapanthus, cannas and some other summer bulbs.
 Set aside an appropriate time and plant bulbs in your yard.
 You will reap rewards when you see the sprouts starting to come up.
 Your yard will look lovely with the flowers blooming.

 20. Read a Book

 The art of reading aloud has lost its popularity.
 Pick out a book that would interest your family and have an evening each week that you read the story aloud.
-Take turns reading out loud.
-Interact about what is going on in the story line.
+Just like in high school English class, take turns reading out loud and stopping after a handful of pages.
+Interact about what is going on in the storyline.
 This can be your own family book club.

 21. Have a Water Balloon Fight